apple/swift-protobuf/Documentation/FAQ.md

 ## Helpers for converting enum values to/from strings?

 While the library currently has this data, it is internal to the library.
 There are issues tracking exposing this in the future (#326, #731), but it is currently being deferred until a decision is made on how to model _Descriptors_ in the library.
-In other languages, the _Descriptor_ objects are what is used to capture the metadata about Messages and Enums; it allows access to the different Message, Field, Enum `options` (#761) as well as opening up options for working on a `Message` generically (where the calling code doesn't know the type at compile time).
+In other languages, the _Descriptor_ objects expose the metadata about Messages and Enums; it allows access to the different Message, Field, Enum `options` (#761) as well as opening up options for working on a `Message` generically (where the calling code doesn't know the type at compile time).
 Most of this support is pending some design but also waiting to see how Swift decides to expose similar data publicly from the Swift Runtime.

 ## Why are field names and enum case names mangled?